Leading national and European media release articles and interviews on key topics featuring representatives of Europa Nostra

-News articles and interviews on key topics featuring representatives of Europa Nostra were released by leading national and European media outlets from September to November 2025.
+News articles and interviews on key cultural heritage advocacy topics featuring representatives of Europa Nostra were published by leading national and European media outlets from September to November 2025.

 An audiovisual news piece on the destruction of cultural heritage in Ukraine featuring an extensive interview with Europa Nostra’s Executive President Hermann Parzinger was released by TVP World, Poland’s leading English language broadcaster, on 21 September.